 How do I get a copy or reprint a copy of my Form 1098-T?

 You can print a copy of your Form 1098-T by accessing your My OHIO Student Center or the Authorized User Application. (top)

 Why does Form 1098-T only show transactions for the calendar year and not the academic year?

 Ohio University is required by the IRS to report on a calendar year basis which is January 1 to December 31.The University can only report amounts to the IRS that posted to the student account between those dates. (top)

-Please refer to your cancelled checks, credit card statements, and William D. Ford Direct Loan disbursement notifications for details regarding payment amounts and dates.
-Tax credit is available for payments made between January 1, 2012 and December 31, 2012. (top)
+Please refer to your canceled checks, credit card statements, and William D. Ford Direct Loan disbursement notifications for details regarding payment amounts and dates.
+Tax credit is available for payments made between January 1, 2016 and December 31, 2016. (top)

 I paid my qualified tuition and related expenses with student loans.
 Can I still claim the American Opportunity Credit?